iivanoo/covid-apps-observer/data_it/reports/resources/org.who.infoapp___2.0/report.md

 ### Ratings

 The WHO Info app has been installed by more than **100000** times.
-At this time, **256** rated the app and its average score is ***3.62.
+At this time, **256** rated the app and its average score is **3.62**.
 Below we show the distribution of the ratings across the usual star-based rating of Google Play
-* :star::star::star::star::star: 135
+:star::star::star::star::star:: 135
-* :star::star::star::star: 38
+:star::star::star::star:: 38
-* :star::star::star: 0
+:star::star::star:: 0
-* :star::star: 12
+:star::star:: 12
-* :star: 69
+:star:: 69

 ### Reviews